 Should India Rethink its Non-Aligned Approach?

 India has been accused of fence-sitting when it has stayed away from taking a stand on certain issues and has been projected as a weak country as a result of its non-aligned approach.
-It has become fashionable to run-down the non-aligned approach in the 21st century.
-But in hindsight we can say that India’s principle of strategic autonomy has brought huge dividends considering the context of those years.
+It has become somewhat prudent or in laymen terms, fashionable to run-down the non-aligned approach in the 21st century.
+But in hindsight it can be safely said that India’s strategic autonomy has benefited it immensely comparatively when taking into account the events of past years.
 India has done well by shying away from becoming allies with any major power, instead its focus on developing partners all over the world to address its national interests is a more sensible and balanced approach.
 But that said, at times India needs to be pragmatic as well.
 India needs to be seen as pro-active rather than being seen as reactionary to global developments.
 It needs to be more decisive in taking a stand on critical issues.

 In short, the approach of non-alignment is not irrelevant.
 It has to be reworked and updated to form the NAM 2.0.
 The approach of NAM during the 1960s coincided with India’s priorities due to the fact that it was an erstwhile colony and a developing country.
 But with India’s rapid growth and evolving stature, its interests do not coincide entirely with the non-aligned approach.
 India is in a process of transition; hence it needs to adopt a more nuanced approach on this issue by adopting greater flexibility while dealing with conflicting powers, like the US and Russia for example.

 - Bilateral, regional and global groupings and agreements involving India and/or affecting India’s interests; Effect of policies and politics of developed and developing countries on India’s interests; Indian diaspora

 - India is well on its way to be considered as a global power.
 Critically evaluate the statement with focus on the Indian economy and its military might.
 (200 words)